This is where things get exciting.

 Now as soon as you step foot on the ship you’re going to be in awe.
 It will be much larger than you imagined.
 You will be amazed.
 Also 3 steps in someone will have a tray in your face offering you an adult beverage.
 It’s up to you if you want it or not.
 No, it is NOT free and you will be charged for it.

 Unless you paid for FTTF then your cabin is not ready until around 1:30 so don’t even worry about trying to go to it.
 You won’t be able to go past the metal fire doors anyway to see where it’s at.
 Head up to the lido deck and get you some lunch.
 There will be lots of people, long lines, but enough food.
+These next few hours are going to be very busy, long lines, and lots of anxious people in one place.
 Just relax, you’re on vacation now.
 Enjoy yourself.

 At 1:30 you will hear the announcement that cabins are ready.
 At this time you can head to your cabin.
 Shortly after you’re in your cabin your room steward will come introduce themselves, ask if you need anything, what your cleaning preference is (morning, afternoon, or both.
 Yes, you can request both).
 Go ahead and unpack.
 You can put your luggage under your bed for storage.
 If your bed isn’t how you like it (2 twins vs king) tell your steward and they will fix it.